bitsblocks/crypto-bubbles/index.md

 no one will ever use them.

+As is typical of a financial bubble, investors were buying cryptocurrencies not to use in transactions, but because they expected them to increase in value.
+Indeed, if someone actually wanted to use Bitcoin, they would have a hard time doing so.
+It is so [energy-intensive (and thus environmentally toxic) to produce](https://www.nytimes.com/2018/01/21/technology/bitcoin-mining-energy-consumption.html), and carries such high transaction costs, that even Bitcoin conferences [do not accept it](https://slate.com/technology/2018/01/the-most-important-blockchain-conference-of-the-year-wont-take-bitcoin-for-last-minute-sales.html) as a valid form of payment.
+Paying $55 dollars of transaction costs to buy a
+$2 coffee cup is obviously never going to lead Bitcoin to become a transaction currency.

+Until now, Bitcoin's only real use has been to facilitate illegal activities such as drug transactions, tax evasion, avoidance of capital controls, or money laundering.
+Not surprisingly, G20 member states are now working together to regulate cryptocurrencies and eliminate the anonymity they supposedly afford, by requiring that all income - or capital-gains-generating transactions be reported.
+Even the US Treasury Secretary Steve Mnuchin has publicly stated that we cannot allow crypto-currencies to become the next Swiss bank account.

+Since the invention of money thousands of years ago, there has never been a monetary system with hundreds of different currencies operating alongside one another.
+The entire point of money is that it allows parties to transact without having to barter.
+But for money to have value, and to generate economies of scale, only so many currencies can operate at the same time.

+In the US, the reason we do not use euros or yen in addition to dollars is obvious: doing so would be pointless, and it would make the economy far less efficient.
+The idea that hundreds of cryptocurrencies could viably operate together not only contradicts the very concept of money with a single numeraire that can be used for the price discovery of the relative price of thousands of good; it is utterly idiotic as the use of multiple numeraires is like the stone age of barter before money was created.

 ## Supply of crypto is massive.
 Bitcoin is deflationary

 ## Financial crises occurred well before fiat currencies and central banking; and are now less virulent thanks to central banks and fiat money.

+...

 ## The real revolution in financial services is FinTech and it has nothing to do with Blockchain or Crypto

+...

 ## Buterin's inconsistent trinity: crypto is not scalable, is not decentralized, is not secure

+...

 ## No security in crypto-currencies

+...

 ## Decentralization is a self-serving ideology

+...

 ## Decentralization is a myth: massive centralization and concentration of oligopolistic power and cartels among miners, exchanges, developers, wealth holders

+...

 ## Crypto is not the internet nor will ever be

+...

 ## ICOs are not compliant securities when they aren't outright scams

+...

 ## Tokenization: cartels aimed to gouge consumers.
 No numeraire and return to barter

+...

 ## Massive manipulation: pump n dump, spoofing, wash trading, front running, exchanges conflicts of interest, tether scam

+...

 ## No Killer App in Crypto/Blockchain After A Decade: Only Ponzi Schemes

+...

 ## The energy consumption of crypto is an environmental disaster

+...

 ## Blockchain is most overhyped technology ever, no better than a glorified spreadsheet or database

+...

 ## Enterprise DLT/Blockchain: All hype and no reality

+...

 ## Crypto is corrupt eco-system full of charlatans, con-men, self-interested insiders and scammers.
 But I have NO conflict of interest